Lihle2018/WhatsApp_ChatGPT_Itegration/README.md

 7. **Test the Integration**: Access the application through the provided endpoint and start testing the WhatsApp Twilio API and Chat GPT integration.

-## Documentation

-For detailed information on how to use and customize the ASP Core 6 application, please refer to the documentation included in this repository.

 ## Contributions

 Contributions to this project are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.